A guide to budget sim racing

 Choosing between playing racing games on PC or console is the first major consideration.
 I would say that, knowing you can use a USB cable or buy an adapter to use controllers on PC, it all comes down to what you already have if you need to keep things cheap.

-If all your racing games are on console, there is little point changing.
-A PC with half-decent graphics will ramp up your costs in no time.
-Plus, most games look decent enough on Xbox One or PS4.
+If all your driving games are on console, there is little point in changing.
+A PC with a half-decent graphics card can skyrocket costs.
+Plus, most games look decent on Xbox One or PS4.
 Even better with the 4K-capable Xbox One X, PS4 Pro or next-generation Xbox Series X, Series S and PS5.

 PC racing gaming does have its fair share of pros, though.
-Games can look their absolute best and have a higher frame rate, multi-screen setups become possible, third-party software can be used and the gaming catalogue is potentially bigger.
+Games can look their absolute best (hello, RTX 4090) with a higher frame-rate, multi-screen setups become possible, third-party software can be used and the VR catalogue is bigger.

-Most older racing games require modest PC specs, so there’s a chance you could already play them.
-If not, consider a graphics card upgrade to something that can managea at least 60 frames per second at 1080p (1920×1080-pixel) resolution.
+Most older racing games require modest PC specs, so there is a chance you could already play them.
+If not, consider a graphics card upgrade to something that can manage at least 60 frames-per-second at 1080p (1920×1080-pixel) resolution.

 Which steering wheel and pedals?

-Instead, front up a little more for something from a brand with more to lose such as Logitech or Thrustmaster.
+Instead, front-up more (if possible) for something from a more established such as Logitech or Thrustmaster.
 Both have entry-level steering wheels that will enhance the feeling of driving in DiRT Rally 2.0, Forza Horizon 5 and WRC Generations.

 Another great feature of pricier steering wheels is that you can change the wheel itself.
-If playing a rally game, you can use a Sparco offering.
-Want a Formula One session?
-Various offerings await you.
+If playing a rally game, you can get a Sparco offering.
+Enjoy Formula One?
+Various fancy offerings await you.

-In the Logitech corner, a safe bet is the Logitech G29 or G920.
+In the Logitech corner, a safe bet are the Logitech G29 or G920.
 The G29 is for PS3, PS4 and PC.
 Xbox 360 and Xbox One users will have to go for the G920, which also works on PC.
+Or there is the newer G923 with ‘TrueForce’ vibration.

-Both wheels are largely similar in terms of their innards and functionality such as 900 degrees of wheel rotation.
-However, you do get a rev meter and more buttons on the G29 if you are a PC gamer and unsure which way to go.
+All entry-level wheels are similar in terms of their innards and functionality such as 900 degrees of wheel rotation and torque output.
+You do, however, get a rev meter and more buttons on the G29/G923 if a PC gamer and unsure which way to go.

-Both provide decent force feedback, plus a three-pedal set (cheaper two pedal offerings mean no option to use a clutch) and an overall great racing game experience.
-You really can be competitive at this price point, assuming you have the skills.
+Decent force feedback is provided, plus a three-pedal set (that means a clutch) and an overall solid racing game experience.
+You really can be competitive at this price point, if you have the skills.

-Money can be saved if you go for the older G27 or G25.
+More money can be saved with the older G27 or G25.
 These are still going to make racing games more involving.
-Ebay is usually littered with them and some bargains can be had.
+Ebay is usually littered with second-hand examples at bargain prices.
 Just be sure to ask questions about useage, age and avoid buying the first one you see.

-At the budget end of the Thrustmaster range is the T300RS and TX Racing, which I would say are technically superior in terms of smoothness and feel.
-If you can find one for a similar price to the G29 and G920, I’d go this route.
+At the budget end of the Thrustmaster range are the T150, T300RS and TX Racing, which I would say are superior in terms of smoothness and feel but have their faults.
+For a similar price to the G29, G920 and G923, they are worth considering.

 What about direct drive steering wheels?

-A steering wheel with direct drive is by no means an essential purchase for a budget sim racing setup unless money is no object or you want to future-proof from the start.
+A steering wheel with direct-drive is by no means an essential purchase for a budget sim racing setup unless money is no object or you want to future-proof.
 It is, however, going to give you a meatier, more detailed feeling assuming it is attached to something solid (more on that in a second).

-The most obvious budget direct drive steering wheels are the Fanatec DD Pro and Moza R5 Bundle.
-Both have their share of pros and cons though the latter is not officially console-friendly.
-Having used both, you would be happy either way.
-Looking at other products in the eco-system is, therefore, worth doing.
+The most popular budget direct drive steering wheels are the Fanatec DD Pro and Moza R5 Bundle.
+Both have their pros and cons such as the Moza not being officially console-friendly.
+Having used both, I would go for which eco-system you prefer and the lowest price.

-A leftfield option is the Cammus C5.
-This may not have the pedigree of its rivals, but it is a compact design and I have heard good things.
+A leftfield, space-saving option is the Cammus C5.
+This may not have the pedigree of its rivals, but I have heard good things about its driving feel.

-If your budget is endless, I would say that Simucube is generally thought of as the best of the best but products come and go.
-Check YouTube, Reddit and gaming forums for general advice as there are many, many options.
+If your budget is endless, I would say that Simucube is generally thought of as the best of the best but new products come and go all the time.
+Check YouTube, Reddit and gaming forums for general advice as there are many options.

 Table, wheelstand or racing rig?

-For a while I had my racing wheel attached to a coffee table.
-I now don’t have that coffee table.
-The simple fact is that those motors inside can provide high levels of torque and so you need something sturdy to hold them down.
-Or things fall apart.
+For a while, I had my racing wheel attached to a coffee table.
+I am now minus a coffee table.
+The simple fact is that those motors inside provide high levels of torque and so you need something sturdy to hold them down.
+Or things break.

-You can use a desk if it is sturdy enough.
-Most wheels come with a desk mount mechanism (use some padding to protect the surface) although that will mean you are sitting very close to your television or monitor.
-This can be an issue if you have a 50-inch plasma.
+A sturdy desk can work.
+Most wheels come with a desk mount mechanism (use some padding to protect the surface).
+Although that will mean you are sitting very close to your television or monitor.
+This can be an issue if you have a 60-inch OLED.

-A better option is a wheelstand, which cost somewhere between £50 and £200, or a usually more expensive racing rig.
-When deciding between the two, it mainly comes down to your budget, what sort of steering wheel you have and how much home you are willing allowed to use.
+A better option is a wheelstand, which cost somewhere between £50 and £200, or a more expensive racing rig.
+It mainly comes down to your budget, what sort of steering wheel you have and how much space you are willing allowed to use.

-Some wheelstands fold up partially, which helps with tucking them away, and they are pretty sturdy.
-You can also use them with any chair, making it is easier to get in and out, and attach various accessories such as a handbrake
+Some wheelstands fold up partially.
+These can be tucked away and are pretty sturdy.
+You can also use them with any chair, making it is easier to get in and out, and attach various accessories such as a handbrake or gear shifter.

 A proper racing rig, meanwhile, can be bought second-hand if on a budget.
 Depending, of course, on what your definition of budget is.
 Bear in mind that a high-end setup can cost thousands overall, is not foldable and is not pretty.

-Another alternative is to build your own wood or metal rig using various online tutorials.
+Another alternative is to build your own wood or metal rig using various tutorials.
 Finding an old car seat and mounting it to a basic frame is another possibility if you have the tools and knowhow.
-This could be a fun project and you can really tailor the result to your body.
+This could be a fun project and you can really tailor the result to your body and accessories.

 What about a shifter or handbrake?